dmx-systems/dmx-platform/README.md

 2. Stop your previous DeepaMehta installation if running.
 (Also stop DeepaMehta 4.8.5 if already started.)
 3. Copy the `deepamehta-db` folder from your previous DeepaMehta installation into the `deepamehta-4.8.5` folder.
    (Replace as necessary.)
-4. Proceed with "Start DeepaMehta" (see step 4. above).
+4. Proceed with "Start" (see step 4. above).

 IMPORTANT: generally you're not required to install all intermediate versions.
 However there are certain versions that are mandatory to be installed.
 These versions comprise: